RidvanPlluzhina/Guess-word/README.md

 # JavaProject.June
-First project in Introduction to programming subject
+The first project in Introduction to programming subject.